1995–96 in English football: Diary of the season

-1 July 1995: Nottingham Forest paid a club-record £2.5 million for Sheffield Wednesday midfielder Chris Bart-Williams, the day after they sold striker Stan Collymore to Liverpool for a national-record £8.5 million.
+1 July 1995: Nottingham Forest pay £2.5 million for Sheffield Wednesday midfielder Chris Bart-Williams, the day after they sold striker Stan Collymore to Liverpool for a national-record £8.5 million.
 Collymore's successor is Kevin Campbell, a £2.8million signing from Arsenal.

 3 July 1995: Alan Ball is appointed the new manager of Manchester City after 18 months as manager of Southampton.

 5 July 1995: Aston Villa sign Leicester City midfielder Mark Draper for £3.25 million.

 6 July 1995: Newcastle United sign French winger David Ginola from Paris St Germain for £2.5 million and striker Les Ferdinand from Queens Park Rangers for a club record fee of £6 million.

-10 July 1995: England midfielder Paul Gascoigne returns to Britain after three years in Italy with Lazio a £4.3-million move to Glasgow club Rangers.
+10 July 1995: England midfielder Paul Gascoigne returns to Britain after three years in Italy with Lazio when he completes a £4.3million move to Scottish champions Rangers.

 12 July 1995: George Graham is banned from football worldwide for a year for accepting illegal payments, which had resulted in his sacking as Arsenal manager five months ago.

 14 July 1995: Arsenal sign England captain David Platt from Sampdoria for £4.75million.
 Platt is now the world's costliest players, with his career transfer fees now totalling more than £22million.

 17 July 1995: Mike Naylor, chairman and founder of the sponsors of the Football League, Endsleigh Insurance, dies in a car crash in France.

 19 July 1995: Sheffield Wednesday sign Belgian midfielder Marc Degryse from Anderlecht for £1.5 million.

 24 July 1995: Southampton goalkeeper Bruce Grobbelaar, Wimbledon goalkeeper Hans Segers and former Wimbledon and Aston Villa striker John Fashanu are charged with match-fixing and bribery.

 26 July 1995: Queens Park Rangers sign Australia national football team captain Ned Zelic from Borussia Dortmund of Germany for £1.25million.

 1 August 1995: Everton sign Derby County defender Craig Short for £2.4 million.

 3 August 1995: Coventry City sign winger John Salako from Crystal Palace for £1.5 million.

-5 August 1995: Middlesbrough pay a club-record £5.25 million for Tottenham forward Nick Barmby.
+5 August 1995: Middlesbrough prepare for their return to the Premier League by paying a club-record £5.25 million for Tottenham forward Nick Barmby.

 8 August 1995: Eric Cantona announces his intention to leave English football, but Manchester United refused to terminate his contract.

-10 August 1995: Cantona announces his intention to stay with Manchester United after a discussion with Alex Ferguson in Paris.
+10 August 1995: Cantona announces his intention to stay with Manchester United after a meeting with Alex Ferguson in Paris.
 Newcastle United sign Reading goalkeeper Shaka Hislop for £1.575 million.

 12 August 1995: The Football League season begins.
 Relegated Crystal Palace begin their bid for an immediate return to the Premier League with a dramatic 4–3 home win over Barnsley.
 Oldham, who went down a year earlier, start the season well with a 3–0 home win over newly promoted Huddersfield.
 Portsmouth beat Southend 4–2 at Fratton Park.